Robert Sutton (Irish judge): Later career

 He was also a politician, and was summoned to the Irish Parliament at Kilkenny in 1390.
 He was Deputy Treasurer in 1403, and was instructed to grant an amnesty to the noted Irish leader Art Mór Mac Murchadha Caomhánach (Art MacMurrough-Kavanagh), King of Leinster, in 1409.
 In 1420 he witnessed the charter by which King Henry V guaranteed the liberties of the citizens of Dublin.

-In 1423 he was praised for his laudable service to five English monarchs.
-In 1428 his nephew William Sutton was given a very large gift from the Crown of seventy silver pounds, presumably for services rendered.
+In 1423, he was praised for his laudable service to four English monarchs.
+In 1428, his nephew William Sutton was given a very large gift from the Crown of seventy silver pounds, presumably for services rendered.
 Robert died in 1430, when he must have been 90 or more.

 William Sutton

 His nephew William took up office as Master of the Rolls in 1430, having obtained a promise of the office in 1423.
-He was probably William Sutton (there were other William Suttons in the public service then) who obtained Robert's old position as Clerk of the Crown in 1435.
+He was probably the William Sutton (there were other men of that name in the public service then) who obtained Robert's old position as Clerk of the Crown in 1435.
 He died in 1437.